LucasPagano/trajectory_cnn/TRAINING.md

 - `--skip`: Number of frames to skip while making the dataset.
 For e.g. if Sequence<sub>1</sub> in the dataset is from Frame<sub>1</sub> - Frame<sub>N</sub> and skip = 2.
 Then Sequence<sub>2</sub> will be from Frame<sub>3</sub> - Frame<sub>N+2</sub>.
 Default is 1.

 ### Model options
+####Sgan
 Our model consists of three components 1) Generator 2) Pooling Module 3) Discriminator.
 These flags control the architecture hyperparameters for both generator and discriminator.
-- `--moving_threshold`: Predict non-moving pedestrians to stand still.
 - `--embedding_dim`: Integer giving the dimension for the embedding layer for input (x, y) coordinates.
 Default is 64.
 - `--num_layers`: Number of layers in LSTM.
 We only support num_layers = 1.
 - `--dropout`: Float value specifying the amount of dropout.
 Default is 0 (no dropout).
 - `--batch_norm`: Boolean flag indicating if MLP has batch norm.
 Default is False.
 - `--mlp_dim`: Integer giving the dimensions of the MLP.
 Default is 1024.
+- `--moving_threshold`: Threshold under which non-moving pedestrians will be predicted to stand still.
+Default is 0.
 We use the same mlp options across all three components of the model.

 **Generator Options**: The generator takes as input all the trajectories for a given sequence and jointly predicts socially acceptable trajectories.
 These flags control architecture hyperparameters specific to the generator: